bndtools/bndtools.github.io/workspace.md

 ## Install

-The following video shows how to install a workspace from a template and start a _palyground_ project with the Apache Felix Gogo shell.
+The following video shows how to install a workspace from a template and start a _playground_ project with the Apache Felix Gogo shell.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/N5pX01XTCBE" frameborder="1" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>